matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 mean over time "to bring something down" or "to make something smaller".
 It does not necessarily mean that.
-It just means "to lead it back to some mother-ship", and in this case, we are going to say, the process that we are trying to accomplish.
+It just means "to lead it back to some mother-ship", and in this case, we are going to say, this process that we are trying to accomplish.

 The word "ingest" means "to carry something into", so it is the same kind of idea, but that is about one bite.
 Reduction is about a series